OperaGraecaAdnotata/OGA/README.md

 * http://oga.informatik.uni-leipzig.de/en/index.html

-The data can also be queries via annis search tool at:
+The data can also be queries via the Annis search tool at:

 * https://annis.varro.informatik.uni-leipzig.de/